Nome Gold Rush: Discovery

 In September 1898, the "Three Lucky Swedes": Norwegian-American Jafet Lindeberg, and two American citizens of Swedish birth, Erik Lindblom and John Brynteson, discovered gold on Anvil Creek and founded Nome mining district.
 News of the discovery reached the outside world that winter.
-By 1899, Nome had a population of 10,000 many of whom had arrived from the Klondike gold rush area.
+By 1899, Nome had a population of 10,000 –arrivals from the Klondike gold rush.
 In that year, gold was found in the beach sands for dozens of miles along the coast at Nome, which spurred the stampede to new heights.
 Thousands more people poured into Nome during the spring of 1900 aboard steamships from the ports of Seattle and San Francisco.
 (Note: In 1900 a first class ticket from Seattle to Nome cost $100!
 But for a second class $75.
 Prices included a berth and meals...Each passenger was allowed 150 pounds of baggage at no cost.)
 More gold seekers from the distant city of Adelaide, Australia set out for Nome aboard the schooner Inca in 1902.
 By 1900, a tent city on the beaches and on the treeless coast reached 30 miles, from Cape Rodney to Cape Nome.

 Claim jumping

 Many late-comers were jealous of the original discoverers, and tried to "jump" the original claims by filing claims covering the same ground.
 The federal judge for the area ruled the original claims valid, but some of the claim jumpers agreed to share their invalid claims with influential U.S. politicians.
 One of these, Alexander McKenzie, a Republican from North Dakota, took interest in the gold rush and seized mining claims with the help of a crooked judge, Arthur H. Noyes.
-Mckenzie's claim-jumping scheme was eventually stopped by the federal Ninth Circuit Court of Appeals; however, the episode provided the plot for Rex Beach's best-selling novel The Spoilers (1906), which was made into a stage play and movies, most famously The Spoilers (1942) starring John Wayne.
+McKenzie's claim-jumping scheme was eventually stopped by the federal Ninth Circuit Court of Appeals; however, the episode provided the plot for Rex Beach's best-selling novel The Spoilers (1906), which was made into a stage play and movies, most famously The Spoilers (1942) starring John Wayne.
 Because of the unrest, Fort Davis was established 1900 at the mouth of Nome River, 4 miles east of Nome City.
+Major John T. Van Orsdale commanded a battalion of the 7th Infantry Regiment and the Fort Davis post, and the soldiers succeeded at restoring order.